chitreshbb/boto3_test/README.md

-# Boto3, Python, AWS Lambda tutorial part 2 & 3
+# Boto3, Python, AWS Lambda tutorial part 2, 3, and 4

-> Code and instructions for part 2 and 3:
+> Code and instructions for part 2, 3, and 4:
 > https://github.com/cleesmith/boto3_test
 >
 > For part 1 see: